-I started it myself and ended up with an aaaammmmzazzzzzing solution.
+I started doing a 30 day challenge of writing down my patterns and habits and ended up with an aaaammmmzazzzzzing solution.
 I decided to shorten one of my workshops and offer it for free.
 Why?
 Because I’ll gain much more interest if I use it for gathering new friends and fans rather than charging for it.
 Once people attend, I know they will get the value and want more.
 And I get the double win-win of delivering a message I am super passionate about!!!

 When this revelation hit, I thought about other ways that you could earn more money.
 After you finish your “non resolutions” time, what else can you do to earn more money in your business?
 I’ve got two ideas for you:

 1. Evaluate how your website is and is not serving your bottom line.

 After you spend the time and energy designing your website, I bet you were like “Whew, hope I never have to do that again”!!!

 Well unfortunately, you do.
 Technology, the web, computers – they are ever changing.
 And as a small business owner, you benefit tremendously when you use your website and all of the new tools out there.

 And yes, I take the same medicine I prescribe!
 Over the holidays, I started a class, Skillcrush, to learn coding.
 I’ve tried coding classes before.
 But this was the first time that I felt a total novice like myself could really understand what was going on.
 For example, I always knew that white space was important.
 But now, I get it from the context of the invisible grid system.
 And it was cool to learn how to change fonts, headings, and other stylistic things on the back-end of WordPress.